BrokkrFinance/brokkr-app-snapshot/README.md

 - **`db/`**: Database interaction services and models.
 - **`shared/`**: Shared constants and models used across the application.
 - **`snapshot/`**: The main SnapshotService and its controller.
+  - **`snapshot/addresses.json`**: A JSON file with productAddress and userAddress arrays.
+If some users need be added manually, it can be done here!
 - **`qa/`**: Quality Assurance services for validating snapshot data.